Vietnam.vn - Nền tảng quảng bá Việt Nam

 Twenty-nine US universities, including many top schools, require applicants to submit SAT or ACT scores in their applications, after dropping them due to the Covid-19 pandemic.

-The decision to bring back SAT/ACT scores was initiated by the Massachusetts Institute of Technology (MIT) for the 2022 admissions season.
-This regulation "is intended to help us continue to build a diverse and talented MIT," according to Stu Schmill, Dean of Admissions.
+The decision to bring back SAT/ACT scores was initiated by the Massachusetts Institute of Technology (MIT) from the 2022 admissions season.
+This regulation "is to help us continue to build a diverse and talented MIT," according to Mr. Stu Schmill, Dean of Admissions.

-Following MIT are Georgetown and Florida universities, which will apply for classes starting in 2023.
+Right after MIT are Georgetown and Florida universities, applying for classes starting in 2023.

-According to Crimson Education, a leading US admissions consulting firm, there are currently about 29 US universities requiring candidates to resubmit SAT/ACT scores:
+According to Crimson Education, a leading US admissions consulting firm, there are currently about 29 US universities requiring applicants to resubmit SAT/ACT scores:

 TT